-A synapse is a structure that permits a neuron to pass an electrical or chemical signal to another neuron, and thus, information can be exchanged between neurons.
+A synapse is a structure that allows neurons to pass a chemical or electrical signals to others neurons, and thus, information can be exchanged between neurons.
 Normal development of the brain in many mammals including humans is governed by a synaptic overgrowth (a period where a lot of extra synapses are generated) followed by selective synaptic pruning (a process by which “irrelevant” synapses decay in order to streamline the synaptic network).Synaptic Pruning in Development: A Computational Account

 The extent of interconnectivity in the brain depends on the number of synapses that connect neurons.
 Specific neurological networks—as well as astrocyte networksDo neurons alone cause consciousness? | ScienceNordic—give rise to particular functioning.
 All these networks together give us our mental abilities, behaviors, and personality, and the complexity and sophistication of this network are what give rise to elevated consciousness.

 In this post, we will explore how different synaptic processes influence who we are or will become.
 Whether a child develops into an autistic person, or possibly a psychopath.

 During infancy, there is a burst of synapse formation, particularly in the cortex.
 Starting from birth until adolescence, there is a synaptic pruning process preceded by synaptic overgrowth, and thus the neurological network is optimized by removing redundant connections.
 This is the learning process, and it effectively makes the brain more efficient.
 Adults have been found to have approximately 41% fewer neurons than newborns.Excess of Neurons in the Human Newborn Mediodorsal Thalamus Compared with That of the Adult (Abitz et al., 2007)